pistolero/any2any/docs/doc_pages/base.rst

 Defining/overriding settings
 ------------------------------

-Defining or overriding new settings if very straightforward.
+Defining or overriding new settings is very straightforward.

     >>> from any2any.base import Cast, CastSettings
     >>> class AnyToAnyBasestring(Cast):